zacharyss99/NewsJuice/README.md

 ---

-## 🎯 Milestone 2 — Prototype Scope
+## 🎯 Milestone 3 — Current Status

-In Milestone 2, we built a complete **RAG (Retrieval-Augmented Generation)** pipeline with the following features:
+**NewsJuice** has evolved into a fully deployed web application with real-time voice interaction, user authentication, and personalized podcast generation.

+### Core Features

-1. **Scraping:** Collect Harvard-related news (RSS/Atom feeds, websites, etc.)
+1. **Scraping:** Collect Harvard-related news from 10+ sources (RSS/Atom feeds, websites, etc.)
-2. **Ingestion:** Load scraped data into a **PostgreSQL database** (hosted on GCP).
-Specifically, we load the scraped articles into our articles table.
+2. **Ingestion:** Load scraped data into a **PostgreSQL database** (hosted on GCP Cloud SQL).
+Articles are stored in the `articles` table.
 3. **Processing:**
    - Semantic chunking (using Vertex AI).
-The chunks are stored in our chunks_vector table.
+The chunks are stored in our `chunks_vector` table.
    - Text embedding (using `sentence-transformers/all-mpnet-base-v2`).
 The text embeddings are used for embedding the chunks, AND also for embedding the user query for retrieval.
-4. **Vector Storage:** Store embeddings in a **pgvector**-enabled PostgreSQL database table, titled chunks_vector.
+4. **Vector Storage:** Store embeddings in a **pgvector**-enabled PostgreSQL database table, titled `chunks_vector`.
-5. **Input Query & User_ID** Collect the unique user identification and the specific user query for podcast generation.
+5. **User Authentication:** Firebase Authentication for secure user login and registration
+6. **Real-Time Voice Interaction:** WebSocket-based audio streaming for voice input and real-time podcast generation
-6. **Retrieval**
+7. **Retrieval**
    - Retrieve the most relevant news chunks from our database based on embedded user query
-7. **LLM Podcast Generation**
+8. **LLM Podcast Generation**
     - Generate a text summary of the relevant news chunks with an LLM API call (Google Gemini).
-    - Convert the text summary to audio (mp3) via TTS API call (Google Cloud Text-To-Speech API)
+    - Convert the text summary to audio via streaming TTS (OpenAI Live API)
-8. **Chat Log History**
-    - Model text output and user identification pair saved to PostgreSQL database table, titled llm-conversations
+9. **User Preferences & History**
+    - User preferences stored in Cloud SQL
+    - Audio history tracking for personalized experiences
+    - Conversation history saved to `llm_conversations` table

+### Milestone 3 Enhancements

+- ✅ **Deployed Web Application**: Fully functional web app at `www.newsjuiceapp.com`
+- ✅ **React Frontend**: Modern React-based UI with voice recording, animated visualizations, and responsive design
+- ✅ **Firebase Authentication**: Secure user authentication and authorization
+- ✅ **WebSocket Streaming**: Real-time audio streaming for voice input and podcast playback
+- ✅ **User Preferences**: Personalized settings and topic preferences
+- ✅ **Audio History**: Track user interactions and podcast history
+- ✅ **Cloud Run Deployment**: Backend API deployed on Google Cloud Run
+- ✅ **Expanded Scrapers**: 10+ Harvard news sources (Gazette, Crimson, HBS, HLS, HMS, GSAS, SEAS, Harvard Magazine, etc.)
+- ✅ **Fine-Tuning Pipeline**: Teacher/student approach for model optimization (in progress)

 ---